 Us Kids is now showing at Sheffield Doc Fest.

-For all of us in the United Kingdom, the topic of gun control may seem distant; after all, this is a country with strict gun ownership rules where even our police do not carry weapons as standard.
-Equally, for most UK schools, the idea of metal detectors and security guards on entrances and exits remains unthinkable.
-However, the themes in Us Kids translate to our own discussions on knife crime, as adults rather than kids steer the Government response, just as politically motivated projects replace our youth services.
-Is it not time our young people led the response to knife crime?
-Or were at least politically engaged in challenging our politicians?
-Here Us Kids raises important global questions about youth involvement in politics and the need to reduce the voting age to ensure active involvement.
+Gun control may seem distant for us in the United Kingdom; after all, this country has strict gun ownership rules where even our police do not carry weapons as standard, and thankfully, most UK schools remain free of metal detectors and security guards at entrances and exits.
+However, the issues discussed in Us Kids also translate to our own discussions on knife crime, as adults rather than kids steer responses, while politically motivated projects replace proactive and responsive youth services.
+Like me, you may ask whether it’s time young people led the response to knife crime or were at least politically engaged in challenging our politicians.
+Here, Us Kids raises essential questions about the importance of youth involvement in politics and the need to reduce the voting age to maintain this active involvement.

 Us Kids offers hope in a world that often appears to descend into darkness daily.
 This ray of hope is found in each young person willing to raise their voice in a broken political system.
 Here, the power of their grass-roots political activism is a welcome tonic in a political world of elitism, division, and corruption.
 I can only hope that among these brave young people is a future leader who will Make America Sensible and Inclusive again.